user-is-absinthe/fate-dice/README.md

 # fate-dice
-Another example to face dice; generated wirth Qwen.
+Another example to face dice; generated with Qwen.